Call for Participation guidance

 Entries for this include a retro arcade, a ride-on duck, and a spaceship in a caravan.

-A month before the event the submissions that will be on the main stages and in the workshop tents (i.e. not hosted by villages) will be locked and the schedule will be created.
+A few weeks before the event the submissions that will be on the main stages and in the workshop tents (i.e. not hosted by villages) will be locked and the schedule will be created.
 The call for participation will remain open until the week before the event but the submissions will be set to villages.

 We believe diverse views make a better event.
 To facilitate this we use an anonymised review process for talk and workshop submissions.